Information available for those interested in learning how to become a licensed child care provider in Idaho.

 State licenses are issued by the Department of Health and Welfare.
 Customer support specialists with IdahoSTARS collect the documentation and assist the applicant through the state licensing process.

-Upon receipt of your application by IdahoSTARS, a referral will be made to your local health district for the collection of the licensing fee.
+Upon receipt of your application by IdahoSTARS, a referral will be made to your local public health district for the collection of the licensing fee.
 Your health district will then contact you with information on how to make your fee payment.
 The fee amount is determined by the criteria outlined below.

 |Type of care facility||fee|